Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ### Project Documentation ###

-Documentation is maintained as docstrings within the source code files with the intention of conforming to the reStructuredText format.
+This README file is the primary documentation for this software project.
+Further documentation is also maintained as docstrings within the source code files with the intention of conforming to the reStructuredText format.
 There is also a [GitHub-based wiki](https://github.com/Hawaii-Smart-Energy-Project/Maui-Smart-Grid/wiki).

 ## Implementation ##